openmm/openmm/docs-source/developerguide/01_introduction.rst

 It is organized as follows:

-* Chapter :ref:`the-core-library` describes the architecture of the core OpenMM library.
+* Chapter :numref:`the-core-library` describes the architecture of the core OpenMM library.
 It discusses how the high level and low level APIs relate to each other, and the flow of execution between them.
-* Chapter :ref:`writing-plugins` describes in detail how to write a plugin.
+* Chapter :numref:`writing-plugins` describes in detail how to write a plugin.
 It focuses on the two most common types of plugins: those which define new Forces, and those which implement new Platforms.
-* Chapter :ref:`the-reference-platform` discusses the architecture of the reference Platform, providing information relevant to writing reference implementations of new features.
+* Chapter :numref:`the-reference-platform` discusses the architecture of the reference Platform, providing information relevant to writing reference implementations of new features.
-* Chapter :ref:`the-cpu-platform` discusses the architecture of the CPU Platform, providing information relevant to writing CPU implementations of new features.
+* Chapter :numref:`the-cpu-platform` discusses the architecture of the CPU Platform, providing information relevant to writing CPU implementations of new features.
-* Chapter :ref:`the-opencl-platform` discusses the architecture of the OpenCL Platform, providing information relevant to writing OpenCL implementations of new features.
+* Chapter :numref:`the-opencl-platform` discusses the architecture of the OpenCL Platform, providing information relevant to writing OpenCL implementations of new features.
-* Chapter :ref:`the-cuda-platform` discusses the architecture of the CUDA Platform, providing information relevant to writing CUDA implementations of new features.
+* Chapter :numref:`the-cuda-platform` discusses the architecture of the CUDA Platform, providing information relevant to writing CUDA implementations of new features.
-* Chapter :ref:`common-compute` describes the Common Compute framework, which lets you write a single implementation of a feature that can be used for both OpenCL and CUDA.
+* Chapter :numref:`common-compute` describes the Common Compute framework, which lets you write a single implementation of a feature that can be used for both OpenCL and CUDA.